 79% of Americans believe that the technology industry has a positive reputation.

 7 in 10 of Americans believe that with hard work they can accomplish anything, while 28% believe that success is dependent upon factors like connections, inherited wealth and sheer luck.

-Rate this post via marketingcharts.com Presented with the choice, 69% of Americans would rather be people-savvy than tech-savvy, finds Ipsos Open Thinking Exchange (OTX) in June 2012 survey results.
+via marketingcharts.com Presented with the choice, 69% of Americans would rather be people-savvy than tech-savvy, finds Ipsos Open Thinking Exchange (OTX) in June 2012 survey results.
 Women in particular would rather be people-savvy, 14% more likely than men to display this preference (73% vs. 64%).
-Ipsos suggests marketers take note of these […]
+Ipsos suggests marketers take note of these consumer preferences to […]